This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Chop or crumble the cooked sausage patty and add it to the bowl.
+• Chop or crumble the cooked sausage patty and add it to your bowl.

 • Top with shredded cheese and chopped green onions.